wasp-lang/wasp/web/docs/typescript.md

 The `useSocketListener` hook will give you a type-safe event handler.
 The event name and its payload type are defined on the server.

-You can additonally use the `ClientToServerPayload` and `ServerToClientPayload` helper types to get the payload type for a specific event (it extract the message type from the event handler type).
+You can additonally use the `ClientToServerPayload` and `ServerToClientPayload` helper types to get the payload type for a specific event.

 ```tsx title=src/client/ChatPage.tsx
 import React, { useState } from 'react'